 These apartments come with a solid level of finishes.
 They would definitely be considered higher quality than some of the investor grade apartment buildings in the immediate area, but they are by no means super-high end (which makes sense given their price).

-The apartments have ducted air conditioning throughout, which is great and is a major point of differention as only one other project in the immediate vicinity also features this (Circa Three).
+The apartments have ducted air conditioning throughout, which is great and is a major point of differentiation.
 Further, there will be no air conditioning units on the decks.
 This makes the outdoor areas much more usable which is especially important for the apartments with smaller balconies.